-Example 2.2 - Control strategy for a liquid-liquid extraction process: During the control design phase one may chose from a variety of criteria to drive the control strategy design and the criterion chosen is usually based upon engineering judgement.
+Example 2 - Control strategy for a liquid-liquid extraction process: During the control design phase, the engineer may chose from a variety of criteria (or rules) and the criterion chosen is usually based upon engineering judgement.
 The importance of the criterion choice is often not appreciated.
-The objective of this example is to illustrate how the choice of a design criterion that aims to propagate disturbances to insensitive locations results in a particular design.
+The objective of this example is to illustrate the design criterion of propagating disturbances to insensitive location, which has been successfully used in may applications in Eastman.
 The resulting control strategy can then be compared with those obtained using a more methodical approach.

-Consider the extraction process in Figure 2-4 where acid is transferred from the water/acid feed (F) to the extract (E) by use of a solvent (S).
-The remaining water is the raffinate product (R).
+Consider the extraction process in Figure 4 where acid is transferred from the water/acid feed (F) to the extract (E) by use of a solvent (S).
+The remaining water is the raffinate byproduct (R).
+Apart from maintaining stable operation, the main control objective is to have small variations in the extract product composition

 The total inventory is self-regulated by overflow of extract, but the interface level (component inventory) does not self regulate.
 How should this inventory be controlled?
-Two alternatives are shown in Figure 2-5.
+Two alternatives are shown in Figure 5.

-Figure 2-4.
-Liquid-Liquid Extraction Process
+Figure 4.
+Liquid-Liquid Extraction Process without control of interface level

-Strategy I. Let aqueous feed F control interface level (with constant outflow R)
+Strategy I. Let aqueous feed F control interface level (with constant outflow R) Strategy II.

-Strategy II.
 Let aqueous outflow R control interface level (with constant feed F).